mirataollahi/PHP-Framwork/README.md

 The project is a web application framework with simple syntax , fast response generator .

-- Simple, Fast request livecycle
+- Simple and fast response generator
-- Powerful service container to manage instances
+- Powerful service container to manage app instances